arizvisa/ida-minsc/docs/static/install.rst

 Once the repository has been cloned into a directory of your choice, you will need to modify the "``./plugins/minsc.py``" file from the repository to point it to whichever directory you cloned the repository into.
-After it's been properly modified, you can then deploy it into the IDA user directory.
+After it's been properly modified, you can then deploy it into the IDA user directory [:ref:`1<install-references>`].

-Near the very top of this file, you should see the following text which is referencing a variable which tells the plugin where its repository is actually located.
-By default it uses the current IDA user directory for the prior installation method, but it can actually be changed to reference any directory that you prefer.
+Near the very top of "``./plugins/minsc.py``" file, you should see the following code which is a variable that tells the plugin where its repository is actually located.
+By default it uses the current IDA user directory for the prior installation method that is described in section :ref:`1.6<install-older>`, but it can actually be changed to reference any directory that you prefer.

 .. code-block:: python

     # :: Point this variable at the directory containing the repository of the plugin ::
     root = idaapi.get_user_idadir()

-It is this variable that you will need to modify to point it at the directory that you cloned the repository into.
+It is this variable that you will need to modify to point at the directory that you cloned the repository into.
 As this is Python, you will need to keep in mind that the directory will need to be specified as a string and will require any escaping as is necessary for whatever path you specify.

 As an example, if you have cloned the repository into "``C:\Users\Guest\IDA-Minsc``",